18F/gcp-appengine-template/DEVSECOPS.md

   * All data that the apps store should be stored in a database or other storage service.
 Local files are ephemeral at best, and may not be allowed to happen for some deployment types.

+## Supporting Systems

+There are a number of supporting systems which are used to manage the project which are not part of the Google Cloud Platform.

+### GitHub
+[GitHub](https://github.com/) is the primary interface for interacting with the project once it has been deployed.
+It is a service that hosts [git](https://git-scm.com/) repos that are used to manage the code for projects.
+We are using a gitops-style workflow which uses GitHub as the single source of truth of what is deployed to what environment.
+Developers do not manipulate anything in GCP directly, but instead develop code and do Pull Requests (which must be approved) to integrate code into specific protected branches, which trigger deploys into the appropriate environment.

+### CircleCI
+[CircleCI](https://circleci.com/) is a [CI/CD](https://circleci.com/product/#how-it-works) service that
+is used as the automation engine for our project.
+When changes to particular branches in GitHub happen, CircleCI will kick off jobs that will build, deploy, test, scan, and promote the code to the appropriate environment (dev/staging/production, for example).

 # Requirements

 Summarizing the DevSecOps guide somewhat, we came up with a list of requirements, and under each